Sharon404/Database/README.md

 Database answers

-What is the most watched movie
+What is the shortest movie:

+How many movies are produced in USA: 17